supposedly/dialect-museum/README.md

 ## Notes

-* <sup id="note-1">[(1)](#text-1)</sup> Both Morocco and Oman are home to indigenous languages that don't have roots in Arabic, by the way.
-That felt worth noting, even if I'm only writing about Arabic in this document.
+* <sup id="note-1">[1](#text-1)</sup> Both Morocco and Oman are home to indigenous languages that don't have roots in Arabic, which felt worth noting, even if I'm only writing about Arabic in this document.